Download Careers360 App

 _

-M Sc in Radio Imaging Technology Fee Structure
+MSc in Radio Imaging Technology Fee Structure

 M Sc Radio Imaging Technology fee structure will vary between private and public institutions.
 The tuition fee in private colleges is more than in public colleges.
 College can also vary based on other factors like the type of institute, reservation categories, and merit score of the candidates in qualifying exams.
 The average MSc Radio Imaging Technology fees can be up to Rs.
 3 Lakhs.

-MSc in Radiology and Imaging Technology Scope
+Scope of MSc in Radiology and Imaging Technology

 The MSc Radiology and Imaging Technology scope is widespread in various sectors such as hospitals, clinics, nursing homes, operating rooms, and rehabilitation centres.
 MSc Radiology and Imaging Technology graduates will learn about the proper use of medical equipment and imaging techniques.
 Graduates are also taught how to treat patients, take care of their health, and improve their efficiency of healthcare services.
 The MSc Radiology and Imaging Technology scope is broad both in India and abroad.